abhinavmsra/jQuery-faker/README.md

 * Add regular expression match for more magic
 * Make even better internal knowledge base for even more magic
-* Allow custom field to be created based on datatype only, no need to define the data itself
+* Allow custom field to be created based on data type only, no need to define the data itself
 * Allow users to switch to bug mode where incorrect data is fed to the fields to check the vulnerabilities
 * Automatic disable in production environment
 * Auto detect confirmation fields
-* Support minimum and maximum values for numerical/date data-types
+* Support minimum and maximum values for numerical/date data types
 * Match with multiple input attributes

 ## Why do I need this?

-**Because all the other faker plugins are just fakes.** Not all plugins gave the automation we seeked, we had to map each of our input fields to the data, and some even didnt gave random data.
+**Because all the other faker plugins are just fake.** Not all plugins gave the automation we seek, we had to map each of our input fields to the data, and some even didn't gave random data.
 We found some browser plugins but we needed to setup different browser extensions which is much tedious.

-**Adding it wont hurt you.** You won't need any significant change.
-It'll just give life to those blank input fields, selects, radio buttons, check boxes,  so you dont have to type again and again each time you refresh the browser.
+**Adding it won't hurt you.** You won't need any significant change.
+It'll just give life to those blank input fields, selects, radio buttons and checkboxes.
+So, you don't have to type again and again each time you refresh the browser.

 ```javascript
 $( "#myform" ).fakify();
 ```

-_Thats the way the magic happens_
+_That's the way the magic happens_